 In most home purchase transactions, a buyer uses a mortgage to purchase the home, and secures the mortgage loan using that same property as collateral.
-With a secured mortgage the borrower is granted loan defeasance and a clear house title when they are able to fully repay their interest payments, principal and any other payment conditions.
+With a secured mortgage the borrower is granted loan defeasance and a clear house title when they are able to fully repay their principal and interest payments and any other mortgage payment conditions.

 In a lien theory state where a security deed is used to transfer legal title from the borrower to the bank at closing, the security deed is used to “secure” the mortgage rather than the home itself.

-Really, the only time you’ll want to carefully examine your rights and what you’re entitled to (legally) is in the event of foreclosure or default of your mortgage loan.
+You’ll want to carefully examine your rights and what you’re legally entitled to in the event of foreclosure or default of your mortgage loan.

 Defeasance Clause Exceptions